TechWithBar/chat_app/README.md

 ## How to view and edit the code?

-1. Open the project's folder in vs code (if you don't have VS Code installed, download it from the official website).
+1. Open the project's folder in Visual Studio Code (if you don't have VS Code installed, download it from the official website).

 2. Install required extensions:
     - Go to **Extensions** (Ctrl + Shift + X)